Pajeon, especially Haemul Pajeon, was always served at parties at our home when I was little.

 OH!
 BTW – I provide 2 sauces in the recipe but you can certainly make just one.
 Chokanjang is the usual soy sauce served with most Korean Pancakes but try Chogochujang, I made it at the suggestion from my nephew’s wife and I was surprised how good it tasted together!

-Pajeon – Korean Seafood Pancake (Dongrae/Dongnae Pajeon)
+Haemul Pajeon – Korean Seafood Scallion Pancake

 Servings: 3 pancakes (6×4 in) Cooking Time: 40 Difficulty: Medium